TritonDataCenter/debian-lx-brand-image-builder/README.md

 In order to use these scripts you'll need:

 - Debian running in a VM or bare metal (required for the `install` script)
+- debootstrap: `apt-get install -y debootstrap`
 - A SmartOS (or SDC headnode) install (required for the `create-lx-image` script)

 ## Usage